Professional executor consulting with clients about the role of an executor of an estate and estate administration

 The right executor is someone who is:

-Appointing a family member may feel like a natural choice, but it is not always the most appropriate one.
+Appointing a family member may feel like the natural choice, but it is not always the most appropriate one.
 Many family members feel obliged to accept the role, even when they do not have the time, experience, or practical knowledge of deceased estate administration.
-Where the executor is also a beneficiary, this can create additional complexity, balancing personal interests with the duty to act impartially may lead to tension or conflict within the family.
+Where the executor is also a beneficiary, this can create additional complexity.
+Balancing personal interests with the duty to act impartially may lead to tension or conflict within the family.

 “The right executor is not necessarily the closest person to you – it is the one best positioned to serve your estate and your loved ones with care and impartiality.”
 Daniel Marsh